-For those furloughed or laid off, only 45% report they would be happy to return to their old job, while 55% indicate they would like to start something new.
-Of that 55%, doing something that makes a positive social impact and more exciting were the most common reason, cited by 39%.
-Working closer to home (spending less time to commute), was the second most popular reason at 36%.
-Considering a "more exciting" role was also a major factor, at 40%.
+For those furloughed or laid off, only 51% report they would be happy to return to their old job, while 49% indicate they would like to start something new.
+Of that 49%, working closer to home was the most common reason, cited by 36%.
+Changing to a job with more aspirational qualities, such as having a more positive social impact, was the second most popular reason for trying something new at nearly 36%.
+Considering a "more exciting" role was also a major factor, at 32%.

-Sixty-six percent of employed participants reported finding the idea of being self-employed "extremely," "very" or "somewhat" exciting, yet only 16% have started a new business since the beginning of the pandemic, suggesting that intention doesn't match action.
-India (96%), China (78%), the Netherlands (70%) and the USA (68%) have the highest percentages of people indicating a desire for self-employment, though this has decreased across all countries since January's Dynata Global Trends Report 2020.
+Sixty-three percent of employed participants reported finding the idea of being self-employed "extremely," "very" or "somewhat" exciting, yet only 13% have started a new business since the beginning of the pandemic, suggesting that intention doesn't match action.
+China (78%), the Netherlands (70%) and the USA (68%) have the highest percentages of people indicating a desire for self-employment, though this has decreased across all countries since January's Dynata Global Trends Report 2020.
 The USA and France have the highest proportion of people starting new businesses during the pandemic at 21% and 20%, respectively.
-Younger people are most enthusiastic about being self-employed and are more likely to have taken the risk, with 27% of Gen Z and 23% of Millennials starting a new business during the pandemic, compared to just 11% of Gen X and 5% of Baby Boomers.
+Younger people are most enthusiastic about being self-employed and are more likely to have taken the risk, with 25% of Gen Z and 19% of Millennials starting a new business during the pandemic, compared to just 8% of Gen X and 3% of Baby Boomers.

-Globally, of those seeking a new job, 23% are learning a new trade skill, 22% have taken up academic learning and 15% are learning a new IT skill to upskill themselves for their next job.
+Globally, of those seeking a new job, 22% are learning a new trade skill, 20% have taken up academic learning and 15% are learning a new IT skill to upskill themselves for their next job.